-One of the major challenges for all services during 2015/16 has been (and will continue to be throughout 2016/17 and beyond) how to shape council services differently to meet the ongoing budget challenge.
+One of the challenges for all services during 2015/16 has been (and will continue to be throughout 2016/17 and beyond) how to deliver council services within the available budget.
 This is a particular challenge given the increased demand and complexity of many of our services, especially children's social care and services for older people.